 “Opportunity” and “mobile” have been near-synonymous for years now.
-And you can use Search Analytics to segment by device.
+And you can use Search Performance to segment by device.

 With this report, you can look at performance on mobile vs. desktop.
 But – I argue that that will not tell you much.
 You already know what you need to do with your website – it needs to be mobile-friendly.

-But what is more interesting in Search Analytics is to see how queries shift based on device.
-Mobile queries are often structured differently and have slightly different needs than desktop.
+But what is more interesting in Search Performance is to see how queries shift based on device.
+Mobile queries are often structured differently and have slightly different needs than desktop queries.

 This data can help you take “mobile-friendly” beyond simply resizing your content.